 The girl at the center below has been marked, but we can’t know if that was done on purpose or by accident:

-Feel free to examine the whole image in high resolution:
+Feel free to examine the whole image in high resolution by clicking the two thumbnails below: